Maddie Masiello

 San Luis Obispo, CA

-I am currently pursuing a Bachelor of Science degree in Electrical Engineering at Cal Poly.
+I am currently pursuing a Bachelor of Science degree in Electrical Engineering at Cal Poly, with a minor in computer science.
 Some of my relevant coursework includes:

 • Electric Circuits I-III